tobiascornille/JunctionSpotifyBack/README.md

 The final product is available at https://cirkelapp.com

 The back-end was written in Django, using the REST framework to communicate with the front-end, which you can check here: https://github.com/sebastianjvf/junction-spotify-front

-Our team existed of @ProLoD, @LordBrolex, @sebastianjvf, Sanne Jelink and @tobiascornille.